Are Social Media Feeds Dead in 2026? What Is Replacing Them?

 The good old social media feeds are nearly dead and have been watered down over the years with pages, groups, stories, communities, and now spaces.

 Many of these latest features are for mobile devices only like Instagram highlights.
-Now spaces are popular on Twitter.
-What will happen to the old newsfeeds?
-Will they become obsolete social media feeds?
+Now spaces are taking over on X. What will happen to the old newsfeeds?
+Will they become obsolete social media streams?

 The Facebook Social Media Feed Has Been Dead For A While

-If you go onto Facebook today you have choices on how to view your Facebook newsfeed.
+If you go on Facebook today you have choices on how to view your Facebook newsfeed.
 You can just view videos that draw in a lot of ad revenue for Facebook.

 Facebook says it rewards organic reach to posts that drive discussion and hold users’ attention, after all, videos do that.
 If you have a Facebook page, you will find videos receive more views than other types of posts.